frankhale/CouplesJournal/README.md

       of my journal entries
 - [x] As a user I'd like to know how many replies a journal has when viewing the journal list page

+Other:

 - [x] As a user I'd like to have a page that provides my analytics
         - number of journals posted
         - number of replies

-Other:
+- [x] As a user I'd like to know what journals are new by having the new journals highlighted.
+- [x] As a user I'd like to know what replies are new by having the replies highlighted.
 - [x] Hide register user on login page
 - [ ] As a user I'd like to preview my journal before I submit (eg for Markdown transformation)